 - Dr. William Holmes, Faculty of Management

 - Dr. Myer Horowitz OC, External Member

-- Dr. Ingrid Katjzer Mitchell, School of Business
+- Dr. Marnie Jull, School of Humanitarian Studies

 - Dr. Leslie King, School of Environment and Sustainability